starekrow/SecureToken-php/README.md

     - MAC key: KDF1(client key + "verify" + padded length)
     - Encryption key: KDF1(client key + "encrypt" + padded length)
     - IV: 128 random bits
-    - ciphertext: payload encrypted with AES-128 using encryption key and IV
+    - ciphertext: payload is padded with PKCS-7, encrypted with AES-128 using encryption key and IV
     - MAC: HMAC-SHA256 (truncated to 10 bytes) of ciphertext using MAC key

 The key salt and IV are publicly available in the token, and the padded length